danbur/algaecal-coding-exercise/README.md

 ## Running Tests

-To run the tests, use the following command:
+To run the test, use the following command:

 `gradlew test --tests TestAddBundleToCart`

+## Log Output

+Log output will go into the file `test.log`